uv-rust/par_io/Readme.md

   *size = (number of chunks per producer) x (number of producers)*

-with each element containing the return value of the callback function consuming the data.
+with each element containing the return value of the callback object consuming the data.
+It is up to the callback objects to return errors as needed.

 The `write_to_file` function returns a `Result` instance containing the number of bytes written or an `Err(String)` instance.